Treefrog/Handbook/Performance/Utilization.md

 ### Effective Hourly Rate

 Another constraint is your “effective hourly rate”.
-Sure - you might be working 37.5 hours a week - but if every project you work on you spend double your allocated time on (read: what it was sold for), you are also not being effective.
+Sure, you might be working 37.5 hours a week, but if every project you work on you spend double your allocated time on (read: what it was sold for), you are also not being effective.

 Let’s say, for example, a project sold for $1000, and you worked 10 hours on it.
 1000/10 = $100/hour.
 Ergo, your effective hourly rate on that project is $100.
 If, however, you were able to do it in 5 hours, your effective hourly rate would have been $200.
 If you spend 20 hours on it (double!!), your effective hourly rate is $50.